Chapter 23: What Must Be Done

 Bonni blinked, then leveled her with an exaggerated stare.
 “Oh lord, it is about that.”
 She rolled her eyes dramatically, though a grin crept across her face.
 “Don’t tell me you sprinted across half the city for my ancient back issues of Eerie Truths Monthly.”

-Apricot clasped her hands like she was begging a saint.
+Apricot clasped her hands.
 “Actually… yes.
 Yes, I did.”
 The words came out in a rush.
 “How many do you still have?
 I bought the newest issue yesterday and devoured it.
-I stayed up way too late—like, way too late.”
-Her excitement built until the words tumbled out of her.
+Stayed up way too late.”
+Her excitement built until the words tumbled over one another.
 “Do you remember that article about the vampire club?
-The cult that drinks real blood in some underground bar?
-Did you read that one?”
+The cult that drinks real blood in some underground bar?”

-Whatever sleepiness clung to her evaporated at the sight of Apricot’s genuine enthusiasm.
+Whatever sleepiness clung to her evaporated at the sight of Apricot’s enthusiasm.
 Bonni’s grin sharpened.
 “And yes, I read the vampire club article.
 Total freakshow.
-Believe it or not, I’m pretty sure I met those people once—during a movie audition, of all places.”
+Believe it or not, I’m pretty sure I met those people once.
+During a movie audition, of all places.”
 She snorted.
 “This city’s huge, but the weirdos all hang out in the same three places.”

 Apricot’s eyes widened.
 “You met them?
 Seriously?”
 For a moment all urgency dissolved, replaced by wide-eyed awe.
-But reality tapped her shoulder, and she cleared her throat.
-“Right—um, the magazines…”
+But reality tapped her shoulder.
+“Right.
+Um, the magazines…”

 Bonni waved her off.
 “Yeah, yeah.
 I’ve got a stack.”
 She pivoted and padded toward a sliding door across the loft.
 “Lucky for you, I’m a pathological hoarder of horror zines.”

-Apricot smiled, warmth rising in her chest.
-Bonni’s tastes were as eclectic—and charmingly chaotic—as ever.
+Apricot smiled.
+Bonni’s tastes were as eclectic and charmingly chaotic as ever.

-Apricot drifted toward the floor-to-ceiling windows lining the far wall.
-Beyond the glass, the city unfurled in layers—towers stacked like steel cliffs, billboards flickering their last neon gasp before surrendering to daylight.
+She drifted toward the floor-to-ceiling windows lining the far wall.
+Beyond the glass, the city unfurled in layers.
+Towers stacked like steel cliffs.
+Billboards flickering their last neon gasp before surrendering to daylight.
 From forty-one stories up, Blue Ash City looked almost serene.
-Commuter drones darted between high-rises like metallic fireflies.
+Commuter drones darted between high-rises.
 Far below, toy-sized cars crept along wet streets.
 A lone megasign blinked off, one kanji at a time, as dawn took command.

-No wonder Bonni stays here, Apricot thought, breath catching.
-Gloomy building or not… waking up to this would make anyone overlook a thousand flaws.
+No wonder Bonni stays here.
+Gloomy building or not, waking up to this would make anyone overlook a thousand flaws.

-A rare flicker of peace washed over her.
-For just a heartbeat, she let herself forget the phantoms, the shadows, the tightening conspiracies—and simply admired the city she was somehow trying to defend.
+For just a heartbeat, she let herself forget the phantoms, the shadows, the tightening conspiracies, and simply admired the city she was somehow trying to defend.

 Apricot turned as Bonni reappeared, arms wrapped around a wobbling tower of magazines.
 She dumped them onto the coffee table with a victorious grunt.
 “There’s more, but this stack should keep you occupied forever.”

-She dropped to her knees and unzipped her backpack, sliding each magazine inside with almost ceremonial care.
+Apricot dropped to her knees and unzipped her backpack, sliding each magazine inside with almost ceremonial care.
 The bag swelled until it looked ready to burst.
-Apricot zipped it shut, heaved it onto her shoulders—and nearly toppled backward under the new weight.
+She zipped it shut, heaved it onto her shoulders, and nearly toppled backward under the new weight.

 Bonni snorted.
 “Easy there, bookworm.
 Try not to die under a pile of tabloid nonsense.”
 Her smirk softened.
 “They’re mostly ads and urban-legend fluff anyway.
 But… I’m glad they make you this excited.”

-Apricot tightened the backpack straps and straightened up.
-“I know it’s all sensationalist stuff… but after everything I’ve—” She caught herself, shoulders tensing.
+Apricot tightened the straps and straightened up.
+“I know it’s all sensationalist stuff… but after everything I’ve…” She caught herself, shoulders tensing.
 “After what’s happened lately, this feels more real than half the lectures I sit through.”

 Before Bonni could respond, Apricot leaned in and wrapped her in a quick hug, nearly squishing the coffee mug between them.
 Bonni’s fluffy robe was warm against her arms, and the faint vanilla perfume she always wore grounded Apricot more than she expected.